Gammaalpha/react-enhanced-components/README.md

 ### RichTextEditor Component

-- None (Dependent on base Quill for future releases and enhancements.)
+Note: (Dependent on base Quill for future releases and enhancements.)

+- None

 ## Completed features